bdashore3/RoyalGuard/README.md

 The default prefix can be set in `info.json` under the `DefaultPrefix` line.
 The best practice is to use only one character for the prefix since two or more characters is currently not supported.

 ### Finally:
-Once you're done, type the following command in the terminal inside the project directory (RoyalGuard/RoyalGuard):
+Once you're done, type the following command in the terminal inside the project directory (RoyalGuard/RoyalGuard), you can also alias this process:
 ```
 dotnet build -c Release
 dotnet publish -c Release -f netcoreapp3.1 -r linux-x64